All AI ethics is about human ethics. All AI religion is about human religion.

 chautauqua

-I’m Texan, but living, teaching, and writing in New York City.
-I’m pretty sure that everyone loves robots, which is why I’ve written a book about them.
-People love games too, so I wrote another book.
+I’m pretty sure that everyone loves robots, which is why I’ve written books about them (along with books about videogames, Indian science, and — forthcoming — the end of the world).
 I’m also interested in the toadstool circles, the ancient temples, the soaring cathedrals of our religious imagination.
 Likewise, the dark tunnels of mining and rapid transit.
 I visit mountains, deserts, temples, laboratories, factories, virtual realities…the places where magic enters the world.

 Contact